apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 The migration of the entire codebase to Spring Boot `3.0.0` and Jakarta APIs is now complete.
 This is a major change and upgrade across the board that affects almost every CAS module and dependency.
-As a result, a very large number of internal libraries are also upgraded to remain compatible These include Spring Data, Spring Security, Spring Cloud, Spring Shell, Pac4j and many many more.
+As a result, a very large number of internal libraries are also upgraded to remain compatible.
+These include Spring Data, Spring Security, Spring Cloud, Spring Shell, Pac4j and many many more.

 Switching to Spring Boot also means that CAS has now switched to support [Jakarta EE 10](https://jakarta.ee/release/10/) and Servlet specification `6.0.0`.
 This change does impact supported servlet containers such as Apache Tomcat and Undertow, where